cjneely10/EukMetaSanity/README.md

 ### Example usage

 #### Run
 Copy and edit the `run-config.yaml` config file to fit your analysis needs.
+Activate your `EukMS_run` conda environment.

 Ensure your input FASTA sequences do not have the pipe (`|`) character present.